ricksikka1/Hooter-v2/notes.md

 4) Use props to pass data between components (parent to child), this reallllly helps for dynamic rendering

 5) Functional components are much easier to use then stringing things together

+6) Use setState to handle state variables such as liked for proper functionality [var, function that updates var] = setState(init val)